 - Hemophilia clotting factors.
 For hemophilia patients who know how to use such factors to control bleeding without medical supervision, and items related to taking these factors.

 - Oral anti-cancer drugs.
 Drugs taken by mouth during cancer chemotherapy, if they have the same active ingredients and are used for the same reasons as chemotherapy drugs that Medicare covers when given by physicians.

 - Oral anti-emetic drugs.
 Oral anti-nausea drugs given within 48 hours of chemotherapy.

 - Pneumococcal vaccine.
 The pneumonia vaccine and its administration, if ordered by a physician.

 - Hepatitis B vaccine.
 The vaccine and its administration, for people at high or intermediate risk of contracting hepatitis B.

 - Influenza vaccine.
 The flu vaccine and its administration, when given in compliance with a state law.
 You may get the vaccine upon request without a physician's order and without physician supervision.
-Read more details on where to get a vaccination or flu shot.

 - Antigens.
 These are prepared by a physician (usually an allergist) for a specific patient.
 The physician or physician's nurse generally gives them in the physician's office.
 In some cases the physician prepares antigens and furnishes them to a patient who has been taught to self-administer them at home.